Fulwood, Lancashire: History

 The extract below by John Marius Wilson, Imperial Gazetteer of England and Wales (1870–72) described Fulwood and its history during its early Victorian foundations:

 "FULWOOD, a township-chapelry in Lancaster parish, Lancashire; on the Lancaster and Preston railway, 1.5 mile N of Preston.
 It has a station on the railway; and its post town is Preston.
 Acres, 2077.
 Real property, £6,218.
 Pop. in 1851, 1,748; in 1861, 2,313.
 Houses, 172.
 This was part of the ancient royal forest of Fulwood, now enclosed; and Preston race-ground was part of it.
 Extensive barracks are here.
 The living is a vicarage in the diocese of Manchester."

+Historic Fulwood and Cadley" by Carole Knight and Margaret Burscough, published by Carnegie Press in 1998 provides a comprehensive history of Fulwood.

 Economy and society

 Fulwood has expanded in the 20th century, and has been popular with housing and business developers, with its close links to the M6 and M55 motorways.
 Since the 1970s when the Central Lancashire New Town was proposed, large sites have been made available for development, such as Longsands, which is a residential area, and "East Preston", where many businesses are currently located, including the Lancashire Evening Post (LEP), Asda, Royal Mail sorting office, Independent Inspections, Xchanging, CPC, EDS and Holiday Inn.
 The B6241 (Eastway) provides a vital route, bypassing much of the residential and central areas of Preston, and a road via Longsands connects it to the M6 motorway (at junction 31A which was opened in the 1990s) and the Bluebell Way business park on the boundary with Brookfield.

 It is also the home of the Royal Preston Hospital, Sharoe Green Hospital was also in Fulwood until its closure in 2004.

-Fulwood Barracks has been the home of the Queen's Lancashire Regiment, and other regiments, and is the site of the Queen's Lancashire Regiment Museum.
+Fulwood Barracks has been the home of the Duke of Lancaster's Regiment, and other regiments, and is the site of the Queen's Lancashire Regiment Museum.

 A notable former resident was Major John Rouse Merriott Chard, of the Royal Engineers, V.C., officer commanding at Rorke's Drift in 1879.
 He was posted to Preston between 1887 and 1892, and is recorded in the 1891 Census living at 80 Victoria Road, Fulwood.

 Since the mass migration of Indians, Fulwood has been a popular place of residence for well-known, and wealthy families of the Vora Patel community, many of whom have resided here for several generations.
 Many families of this community amassed great wealths during the economic prosperity of the textiles industry in Northern England and, to this day, retain much of their wealth and have bought many of Lancashire's historic properties.